vitutiv/material-ripple-effect/README.md

-# material-ripple-effect
+# Material Button with Ripple Effect

-A material button with ripple effect using pure Javascript, CSS and HTML
+Using pure Javascript, CSS and HTML.
 You can see the live result [here](https://vitutiv.github.io/material-ripple-effect/)